Andrew McCabe controversies, from the Trump text scandal to his wife's failed campaign

 Dr. McCabe later lost the race to her Republican opponent, incumbent Dick Black.

-Fox News’ Jake Gibson, Barnini Chakraborty Madeline Farber, Lukas Mikelionis and The Associated Press also contributed to this report.
+Fox News’ Jake Gibson, Barnini Chakraborty, Madeline Farber, Lukas Mikelionis, Joseph Weber and The Associated Press also contributed to this report.